Get tips for outsourcing and hiring subcontractors to grow your freelance business and learn how to build strong partner relationships.

 Every project must have a clear scope of work (SOW) and functional requirements document, especially when outsourcing work to a subcontractor because they haven’t spoken with the client, don’t have your historical knowledge, and may not have access to the same information you do.

-If you want subcontractors to deliver the right work on time and in-budget, with nothing missing, they need a crystal clear scope of work to reference, a checklist of deliverables, and clear attainable deadlines.
+If you want subcontractors to deliver the right work on time and in budget, with nothing missing, they need:

 4. Clear Instructions And Expectations